 The tea brewing classes were my favorite.
-There were so many little steps in the process that I didn’t even know to look for before the this course.
+There were so many little steps in the process that I didn’t even know to look for before taking this course.

-We evaluate the dry tea, the wet tea leaves, note the prices, the water temperature, what vessel was used, and tasting notes.
+We evaluate the dry tea, the wet tea leaves, the water temperature, and tasting notes.
 Everything is jotted down and filed.

 Tea Sommelier Certification Final Exam

 This is a doozy.
-The final exam is a tasting to identify 12 unlabeled teas.
+The final exam was a tasting to identify 12 unlabeled teas.
 YES, I KNOW.

 12 numbered red foil envelopes arrive when it’s time for the final exam.
 You can’t open anything and must wait until you’re on Skype with the instructor.

 Over the course of two hours (YUP, TWO HOURS), the final exam took place.
-The instructor would let me know which numbered bag to open and I had to brew each one correctly, taste, then let the instructor know what kind of tea it was.
+The instructor would let me know which numbered bag to open and I had to brew each one, taste, then let the instructor know what kind of tea it was.